joshgerdes/jekyll-uno/_posts/2021-04-09-azure-resource-graph-explorer-and-the-powershell-azure-resource-graph.md

 We can see that there is a good amount of actionable data here such as:

-* This is a Security Category, recommendation.
+* This is a Security Category recommendation
 * It is Low Impact
 * The problem is that the Azure subscription should have a contact email address to be used for Security alerts and it does not have one set up (Oops!)